ton-blockchain/locker-contract/README.md

 One user can send several times in this case the deposit is summed up.

-> ⚠️ ATTENTION: Always send a message in BOUNCEABLE mode
+> ⚠️ ATTENTION: Always send a message in BOUNCEABLE mode.
+Use `-b` flag if you using [wallet-script.fif](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet-v3.fif).

 If you send less than 50 TON or message without valid text comment, the amount will bounce.